Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

 Well, wherever you live, that country gets your tax dollars.
-Now it’s in their best interest to make life in that country good—because you could just as easily pick up and move somewhere better and then that country will get all your money, making it even better.
-Countries could even go bankrupt if they aren’t treating citizens well and a mass exodus takes place.
-Suddenly countries are competing with one another for residents—it’s like capitalism, but for countries!
+Now it’s in their best interest to make life in that country good, because you could just as easily pick up and move somewhere better, and then that country will get all your money, making it even better.
+Countries could even go bankrupt if they don’t treat citizens well and a mass exodus occurs.
+Suddenly, countries are competing with one another for residents.
+And what might countries do if they are competing to become the best place to live?

 Might they get rid of crime, find solutions for homelessness and drug abuse, make housing affordable, invest in more green space?
 Might they even give up prejudice?
-After all, Neom seems like it would be a great place to live—and the new city plans to entice 9 million people to live there—but as a woman, would I really move to Saudi Arabia?
+After all, Neom seems like it would be a great place to live—and the new city hopes to entice 9 million people to live there—but as a woman, would I really move to Saudi Arabia?
 Probably not.
-Suddenly it becomes in Saudi Arabia’s best interest to treat women really well, otherwise they’ll have a city full of men!
+Suddenly, it becomes in Saudi Arabia’s best interest to treat women really well, otherwise they’ll have a city full of men!
 (And those men will probably move elsewhere….)

 We could prevent war

 As a result, neighboring countries are booming.
-According to one Reuters report, at least 112,000 Russians have fled to Georgia, causing the country to become one of the fastest-growing economies this year.
-These aren’t impoverished emigrants, roughly half are tech professionals who have transferred more than $1 billion from Russian banks to Georgian ones, strengthening the Georgian currency.
+According to one Reuters report, at least 112,000 Russians fled to Georgia, causing the country to become one of the fastest-growing economies this year.
+These aren’t impoverished immigrants; roughly half are tech professionals who have transferred more than $1 billion from Russian banks to Georgian ones, strengthening the Georgian currency.

 “A hypothetical world in which each person could choose only one citizenship would be deeply embarrassing for the nationalist leaders in Turkey, Russia, and Brazil, given how keen their youth are to abandon ship,” Khanna says.